LucasBehrendt/investorsclub/README.md

     - Navigate the website with ease and check out upcoming events.
     - Find the contact form easily and get an overall positive impression of the club.
 -	#### Returning User
-    - Be able to sign up for membership and understand what this entails.
+    - Easily find and visit the clubs social media accounts.
     - Browse upcoming events and find locations / dates that suit me.
     - Have the option of contacting the club with questions.
 -	#### Frequent User